 In fact, stopping your partner from buying will only lead to major problems.
 As an example, if you keep arguing over a purchase, your partner will start hiding a purchase or hiding a purchase price that can lead to financial infidelity.

 Of course, this doesn’t mean that both of you can spend the money arbitrarily for an irresponsible purchase.
 But it is important for you and your partner to allow some leeway.
 For this purpose, you can try to set some amount of money that each partner can spend with no question asked.

 As long as both of you are agreeing to that sum amount of money, then no matter what you both buy, it should be no problem because it is still within your budget.

 This is very important, do not let salary differences come between you.
 For most couples, one of you probably makes more money than the other.
 It is very rare for both of you to be making the exact same salary.

-Plus, do not belittle your partner if she is stay-at-home moms.
+Plus, do not belittle your partner if she is a stay-at-home mom.
 Some of them already feel guilty to voice out their opinions in terms of money or monthly budget.
 Your partner and you are on the same team.
 Both of you have equal say in your money and marriage.

 Remember, stay-at-home moms may not provide your household with any extra income.
 But they might already save your family money in so many ways!
 Your home might not become a ‘home’ without them, so learn to appreciate them.